-The Global Alliance of Disaster Research Institutes (GADRI) was established in March 2015 to support the implementation of the Sendai Framework for Disaster Risk Reduction 2015-2030 (SFDRR) and the work of the Scientific and Technical Advisory Group of the United Nations Office for Disaster Risk Reduction (UNDRR).
+The Global Alliance of Disaster Research Institutes (GADRI) was established in March 2015 to support the implementation of the Sendai Framework for Disaster Risk Reduction 2015-2030 (SFDRR) and the work of the Scientific and Technical Advisory Group of the United Nations Office for Disaster Risk Reduction (UNDER).

-Since March 2015, GADRI membership has expanded to exceed 200 institutions.
+GADRI joined hands with science communities around the world to further realize these goals and targets of the Science and Technology Roadmap.
+Since March 2015, GADRI's membership has expanded to exceed 200 member institutions.

-GADRI Secretariat is currently headquartered and hosted by the Disaster Prevention Research Institute (DPRI), Kyoto University, Kyoto, Japan.
+GADRI Secretariat is currently hosted by the Disaster Prevention Research Institute (DPRI), Kyoto University, Kyoto, Japan.

-GADRI membership is free; and completely voluntary and non-binding.
+Membership is free; and completely voluntary and non-binding.

-To join GADRI, please contact the GADRI Secretariat:
+To join GADRI, please contact GADRI Secretariat: secretariat-gadri@dpri.kyoto-u.ac.jp

-secretariat-gadri@dpri.kyoto-u.ac.jp